learningdebunked/SystemDesignFundamentals/README.md

                  -Djavax.net.ssl.trustStorePassword=<password of the trust or key store>
                  -Djavax.net.ssl.trustStore=/app/.certs/<applications own cert store like rapidssl.jks>

+         ** Java automatically looks for a certificate (or its root CA) in its keystores for all TLS requests.
-        ** What is SSL and What is TLS and what are the differences?
+           If it’s found, the TLS handshake will be successfully established ** What is SSL and What is TLS and what are the differences?
          ** What is trust store ?
          ** What is key store ?
          ** Keystores and truststores are repositories that contain cryptographic artifacts like certificates and private keys that are used for
            cryptographic protocols such as TLS.
 A keystore contains personal certificates, plus the corresponding private keys that are used to identify the owner of the certificate.
          ** How can we debug TLS/SSL handshake from a Java application ?
               https://docs.oracle.com/javase/7/docs/technotes/guides/security/jsse/ReadDebug.html
          ** How does an application built in Java connect with a remote server and establish its identity ?
 What are the options ? keyStore will be used to store server certificates which the server will present to the client on SSL connection.
          ** Command to view a key store :
                 ** $keytool -list -v -keystore <nameofthekeystore.jks>

          ** To View a key store we can also use Key Store Explorer tool from : https://keystore-explorer.org/downloads.html ** The cacerts file is a collection of trusted certificate authority (CA) certificates.
 Oracle includes a cacerts file with its SSL support in
             the Java™ Secure Socket Extension (JSSE) tool kit and JDK.
 It contains certificate references for well-known Certificate authorities, such as             VeriSign™.
 Its format is the "keystore" format defined by Oracle.
 An administrator can edit the cacerts file with a command line tool (also
             provided by Oracle) called keytool